xLevitate/hive-json/README.md

 # hive-json
 [![](https://jitpack.io/v/xLevitate/hive-json.svg)](https://jitpack.io/#xLevitate/hive-json)

 An open-source Java library that allows for simple hashmap caching & storage supporting custom objects without any hassle.
+The library was made to be using alongside the Spigot API, however it works universally.

 ## Installation
 hive-json can be added to your project using the JitPack repository, here's an example of how that can be done.